Beuterei/nginx/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Small docker setup for nginx.
-Utilizes [jwilder/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [nginx-proxy/docker-letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) to reload the configurations and renew the certificates.
+Utilizes [jwilder/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [nginx-proxy/docker-letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) to reload configurations and renew certificates.

 <!-- GETTING STARTED -->
-## Getting Started Local
+## Getting Started Develop

 To get a local copy up and running follow these simple steps.